Have you been able to get a second chance checking account at Rockland Trust Company?

 If Rockland Trust Company at 655 Main St does not have Second Chance Checking, you can try checking out other banks in Chatham.

-Having your checking account straight into the negative and then not being able to pay it back is nothing somebody should have to experience.
-Due to stacking fees from NSF fees, it could be difficult to pay the money back.
+Having your checking account into the negative and then not being able to pay it back is nothing somebody should have to experience.
+With stacking fees from Non Sufficient Funds fees, it can be hard to pay the money back.
 If you are having problems getting a new checking account, you need to get a second chance checking account.

-When you have personal problems with different financial institutions, they put your name on a list called chexsystems.
+When you may have personal issues with other financial institutions, they put your name on a list called chexsystems.
 It is a list that is used by all the major banks, and when you try to open a new account, they check it.
 It is somewhat similar to credit history, but it is not the same thing.
 Besides getting a no chexsystems checking account, getting a second chance checking account will be the fastest thing you can do to get a checking account.

-You can aquire a second chance checking account, and sometimes banks will just take off a few capabilities to help ensure your account does not get into the negative once again.
-Once you get a new start with a second chance checking account, make certain you watch it very closely.
+You can aquire a second chance checking account, and sometimes the banks may just take off a few abilities to help make sure your account does not go into the negative once again.
+Whenever you get a new start with a checking account, make certain you watch it very closely.
 You want to manage your account well, because if it goes into the negative even once, they will mostly close your account.

-Next thing you know, the man or women ultimately cashed the check so you will have 4 fees that put your bank account in the negative.
-That could be 4 NSF fees.
-So together with your second chance checking account, you need to be sure to retain an eagle eye on all expenditures.
-You won't just develop confidence together with your new bank, but you can get better at handling your hard earned money.
+Next thing you realize, the person eventually cashed the check so you now have 4 charges that put your account in the negative.
+That could be 4 NSF service fees.
+So with your second chance banking account, you should be sure you keep an eagle eye on all charges.
+You won't just create trust along with your new bank, but you will get better at controlling your finances.